-All requests for such extensions must be reviewed and approved by the Postdoctoral Office in the Graduate School.
+All requests for such extensions must be reviewed and approved by the Graduate School.

 During its term, an appointment is contingent upon satisfactory performance and the existence of funding.
 At the end of the term and subject to the limits set forth in this policy, the appointment may be eligible for renewal, based on satisfactory performance, the existence of funding, and programmatic need.

 Postdoctoral Associate positions are normally filled by completing the Research Foundation's formal recruitment process.